open/close all folders

 - Powered Armor: A trademark, but his one for this group was the Space Armor MK III.

 - Long-Lost Relative: A tie-in to Original Sin and Loki: Agent of Asgard reveals that Angela is Odin's daughter, and thus Thor's half-sister and Loki's adopted sister.

 - Fish out of Water: Flash was simply a member of the US Military who lost his legs trying his damnedest to save a superior officer, before jumping at the opportunity of being able to walk again thanks to the symbiote and volunteering to essentially become a government issue Spider-Man.
 And then was taken even further out of water by being appointed as the Avengers' liaison to the Guardians of the Galaxy.

 - Legacy Character: The fourth person to wear the symbiote and operate under the identity of Venom.

 - For tropes relating to Kitty's appearances prior to taking up the Star-Lord mantle, see the Kitty Pryde page

 - Cool Helmet: As Star-Lady, she wears a version of Star-Lord's helmet.

 - Legacy Character: Takes over her fiancé Peter Quill's mantle after he becomes Emperor of Spartax.

 - Official Couple: Married to Star-Lord.

 - Took a Level in Badass: Started out as a naive, teenage newcomer in the X-Men books.
-Now, after many, many years and books worth of character development, is now the current first lady of Spartax, and current holder of the mantle of Star-Lord (or Star-Lady to be more precise) while still cosmically powered thanks to the events of The Black Vortex.
-And that's not counting all she's achieved as a member of the X-Men.
+Now, after many, many years and books worth of character development and achievements as a member of the X-Men, she's the current first lady of Spartax, and current holder of the mantle of Star-Lord (or Star-Lady to be more precise) while still cosmically powered thanks to the events of The Black Vortex.